2020 American League Wild Card Series: Broadcasting

-The games were televised on ESPN, and TBS in the United States, with ABC showing the first game of the Twins–Astros series and ESPN2 showing the second game.
+The games were televised on ESPN and TBS in the United States, with ABC showing the first game of the Twins–Astros series and ESPN2 showing the second game.
 TBS aired the entirety of the Rays–Blue Jays series.
-Sportsnet, a property of Toronto Blue Jays owner Rogers Communications, broadcast games in Canada.
+Sportsnet, a property of Toronto Blue Jays owner Rogers Communications, broadcast games in Canada but it was not allowed to produce its own Blue Jays telecast.